danielserratto/PowerBI_Projects/Sales Pipeline Performance/README.md

 ## ⚙️ Technical Implementation

-### Data Modelling
+### ⭐️ Data Modelling
-A clean star schema model in which four fact tables are used, with all corresponding dimensions connected to these fact tables.
+A clean star-schema model in which 5 fact-tables are used, with all corresponding dimensions connected to these fact-tables.
 This structure ensures efficient and well-organized management of metrics and KPIs, enabling optimal dashboard development and performance.

 <img width="517" height="771" alt="WhatsApp Image 2026-06-01 at 22 46 46" src="https://github.com/user-attachments/assets/217116a1-bcdf-4c34-8519-b458166effa5" />